Morse-Code-over-IP/protocol-cwcom/c/README.md

-Below is a description of the CWComm protocol in the context of C programming language, along with examples of how the protocol structures and commands can be represented in C code:
+Below is a description of the CWCom protocol in the context of C programming language, along with examples of how the protocol structures and commands can be represented in C code:

-### CWComm Protocol Description (C Programming Language):
+### CWCom Protocol Description (C Programming Language):

 #### 1. **Protocol Name:**
-   - CWComm Protocol
+   - CWCom Protocol

 #### 2. **Purpose:**
-   - CWComm Protocol facilitates Morse code communication over the internet using a series of packets to represent dots, dashes, and spaces.
+   - CWCom Protocol facilitates Morse code communication over the internet using a series of packets to represent dots, dashes, and spaces.
 It aims to simulate closed-circuit telegraphy, allowing users to send and receive Morse code messages.

 #### 3. **Data Types:**